-East India Company wanted to expand its business through Nepal to Tibet and East Asia, so they made constant efforts to persuade the Nepalese Government to allow for trade.
-Nepal in assembled form and good at the economy as compared neighbors concluded the decision not to allow east India company to trade through Nepal.
+East India Company wanted to expand its business from Nepal to Tibet and East Asia, so they made constant efforts to persuade the Nepalese Government to allow for trade.
+Nepal in assembled form and good at the economy as compared neighbours concluded the decision not to allow east India company to trade through Nepal.

 Why Britain Never Succeeded in Capturing Nepal?

 So the question is, what was it?
-Why Nepal was never colonized and what stopped East India Company from expanding its coverage towards Nepal.
+Why Nepal was never colonized and what stopped East India Company from expanding its coverage toward Nepal.
 Well, the question has become a mystery of the century.
-But I will try to give some of the most popular and preferable reasons that stopped Britain expand its hands of control towards Nepal.
+But We will try to give some of the most popular and preferable reasons that stopped Britain from expanding its hands over Nepal.

-- Gurkhas were great warriors, and it was complicated to get victory over them: If you know a bit about history especially British colonization part than you should have heard about the bravery and the greatness of Gorkha warriors.
-Gurkhas are renowned as some of the bravest warriors in the world sacrificed their lives in saving Nepal in the East and west.
+- Gurkhas were great warriors, and it was complicated to get victory over them: If you know a bit about history, especially the British colonization part then you should have heard about the bravery and the greatness of Gorkha warriors.
+Gurkhas are renowned as some of the bravest warriors in the world who sacrificed their lives in saving Nepal in the East and west.

-- Geographical condition of Nepal: Most parts of Nepal was Hilly covered in the dense forest creating difficulties for the British army in fighting the war.
+- Geographical condition of Nepal: Most of Nepal is Hill covered in the dense forest creating difficulties for the British army in fighting the war.
 Due to the unhabituated harsh climatic condition, Britain was less likely to win the war front to front, which ultimately helped Nepal becoming the winning side for a short period.

 - Nepal was economically not much relevant to Britain as compared to some other areas of current India, and they had clearly understood about the difficulties and manpower required to get victory over Nepal, so they come with an idea to make the treaty.